have the choice toget mammograms starting at age 40 to 44 unless they are at high risk

 Cancer cells that spread to lymph nodes can travel to different parts of your body.
-During the staging process, your doctor may order a complete blood count and perform a mammogram of your other breast to check for signs of a tumor.
+During the staging process, your doctor may order a complete blood panel including, liver function and kidney function tests, and a mammogram of your other breast to check for signs of a tumor.
+A doctor

-- Bone scan: Metastasized cancer can spread to the bones.
-A bone scan allows your doctor to check your bones for evidence of cancerous cells.
+- Bone scan: Breast cancer can spread to the bones.
+A bone scan allows your doctor to check your bones for evidence of abnormalities via a radionuclide tracer.

-- CT scan: This is another type of X-ray for creating detailed images of your organs.
+- CT scan: This is another type of X-ray for creating detailed images of your organs using iodine contrast.
 Your doctor may use a CT scan to see if cancer has spread to organs outside of the breast, like your chest, lung, or stomach area.

 - MRI scan: Although this imaging test isn’t a typical cancer screening tool, it’s effective for staging breast cancer.
 An MRI creates digital images of different parts of your body.
 It can help your doctor determine whether cancerous cells have spread to your spinal cord, brain, and other organs.

 - PET scan: A PET scan is a unique test.
 Your doctor injects a dye into your vein.
 As the dye travels through your body, a special camera produces 3-D images of the inside of your body.
 This helps your doctor identify the location of tumors.

-Getting a second opinion during your cancer care process is very common.
+Getting a second opinion during your cancer care process is common.
 It’s a good idea to get your second opinion before starting treatment, because a second opinion can alter your diagnosis and thus your treatment.
-However, you can get a second opinion at any point during your treatment.
+However, you can get a second opinion at any point during treatment.

 - after your pathology report is complete